-- Acceptable bottoms consist of solid Black pants, skirts, jumpers, or appropriate shorts (must come to the knees) in warmer weather. - Skirts, dresses, and shorts should not exceed a measurement of two inches above the knee. - Belts are to be worn with uniform pants and shorts if pants do not have a drawstring. - Scholars must wear their gym uniform (Campus sweats only) on their designated gym days. - Leggings are not permitted.
+- Acceptable bottoms consist of solid Black pants (jeans or khakis no leggings, jeggings, yoga pants, etc.) skirts, jumpers, or appropriate shorts (must come to the knees) in warmer weather. - Skirts, dresses, and shorts should not exceed a measurement of two inches above the knee. - Belts are to be worn with uniform pants and shorts if pants do not have a drawstring. - Scholars must wear their gym uniform (Campus sweats only) on their designated gym days. - Leggings are not permitted.